StefFrustagli/narcissism-sources/README.md

 The Sign in page allows registered users to sign into their account by entering their username and password.
 It also contains a link to the Register page, if the user hasn't created an account yet.
 ![Sign-in form](https://i.ibb.co/2htJsWd/my-screenshots-2024-03-30-at-11-21-19.png)

-Also, users have the option of having their login information remembered, so they don't have to re-enter their login information each time they visit the website.
+Also, users have the option of having their login information remembered, so they don't have to re-enter their login details each time they visit the website.

 #### Logout page
 The logout page allows users to log out of their accounts.
 The user must confirm their choice.
-The user can also cancel the action and return to the homepage.
+They  can also cancel the action and return to the homepage.

 ![Log out form](https://i.ibb.co/wrqnYDk/my-screenshots-2024-03-30-at-10-57-15.png)